 - Almonds: Can be subbed with chopped walnuts or pecans, or pine nuts.

-How to Make the Best Thanksgiving Salad
+How to Make This Thanksgiving Salad

-Roast the Sweet Potatoes: Start by cutting the potato into small cubes, and tossing them with oil, salt, and pepper.
+Start by cutting the potato into small cubes, and tossing them with oil, salt, and pepper.
 Roast in a preheated 425ºF oven until golden brown, about 25 minutes.

-Soak the Onion: Meanwhile, thinly slice the red onion and soak it in a bowl of cold water.
+Meanwhile, thinly slice the red onion and soak it in a bowl of cold water.
 This will tone down its pungency.

-Toast the Almonds: Place the almonds in a small dry skillet and toast over low heat until golden and fragrant, 4 to 5 minutes.
+Place the almonds in a small dry skillet and toast over low heat until golden and fragrant, 4 to 5 minutes.
 Watch them carefully, since they can quickly go from golden to burnt.

-Make the Dressing: In a jar, combine the balsamic vinegar, olive oil, mustard, mayo, maple syrup, salt, and pepper.
+In a jar, combine the balsamic vinegar, olive oil, mustard, mayo, maple syrup, salt, and pepper.
 Tightly close the jar and shake it up until everything comes together.
 Alternatively, whisk the ingredients together in a bowl.

-Assemble the Salad: Be sure to cool the potatoes to room temp before assembling – otherwise, they will wilt the arugula.
 When ready to serve, combine the arugula, sliced apples, roasted sweet potatoes, drained onions, cranberries, toasted nuts, and the dressing.
 Toss to coat and transfer to a serving platter.

 Make-Ahead Tips

 To prep the salad in advance, you can roast and cool the sweet potatoes, and keep them in the fridge for up to 3 days.
-You can also make the creamy dressing and keep it in the fridge for up to 4 weeks.
-Lastly, you can toast the almonds and keep them in an airtight container in the pantry.
-If bringing this salad to a potluck, you may combine all the solid ingredients and keep them at room temp for up to 1 hour, but do not dress the salad until you’re ready to serve it – otherwise, the arugula will wilt.
+You can make the dressing and keep it in the fridge for up to 10 days.
+You can also toast the almonds and keep them in an airtight container in the pantry.

-More vegan Thanksgiving sides…
+More Thanksgiving Recipes…

 - Maple-Glazed Sweet Potatoes